What Are Sustainable Mattresses and How to Choose the Right One for You

 - A sustainable mattress is manufactured locally.
 Cutting the distance the mattress has to travel between factory and consumer significantly cuts emissions and therefore reduces its carbon footprint.

 - The best sustainable mattresses are long-lasting and durable.
 As with anything, the longer you can use your mattress, the better it is for the environment.
 Most mattresses will last you seven to 10 years.
 But a high-quality natural latex mattress, on the other hand, can last up to 25 years without losing its quality.
 This makes it much more sustainable.
+(Here's what you need to know about vegan mattresses.)

 How to make sure you're choosing a sustainable mattress